madella/madella.giacomo/index.md

 	•	Call to Action: Encourage visitors to take a specific action, like contacting you, viewing your portfolio, or following you on social media. -->

 Hi!
-I’m Giacomo, and I’m passionate about a whole bunch of things: technology, electronics, computer science, physics, and astronomy.
+I’m Giacomo, a 2<span class="glitch" data-text="6">5</span> years old guy, passionate about a whole bunch of things: technology, electronics, computer science, physics, and astronomy.
 I’m extremely curious, and that’s why I love learning new things all the time, whether it’s diving into a new project or exploring a completely different field.

 I’m not someone who enjoys writing about myself* — I’d rather roll up my sleeves and get things done.